Frequently Asked Questions

 How do I withdraw from a course?
 How do I put a course on Pass/Fail?

-Pass/Fail: A student who has earned at least 26 credits and is not on scholastic probation may elect a maximum of 12 credits (not including credits on P/F recorded in spring 2020) to be distributed over not more than three courses, to be recorded as ‘P’ for Pass or ‘F’ for Fail on his or her permanent record.
-Courses taken Pass-Fail may only be used as electives; they may not be used to satisfy general education, school/college, major or minor requirements.
+Pass/Fail: A student in good academic standing for the University (not on academic notice) may elect a maximum of 12 credits (not including credits on P/F recorded in spring 2020) to be distributed over not more than three courses, to be recorded as ‘P’ for Pass or ‘F’ for Fail on his or her permanent record.
+Courses taken Pass/Fail cannot be applied towards an Engineering degree, including as free elective.

 What is a First Year Experience (FYE) course and should I enroll in one?